 Third, obtain medical care.
 If you believe you have been injured, you may seriously jeopardize your legal rights by failing to immediately go to the hospital, or a doctor.
 This is so because a later insurance adjustor, judge, or jury, may see your failure to seek medical care immediately after the incident as proving that you were not seriously injured, or that your injuries actually stem from a different incident entirely.
 Moreover, seeking immediate medical care can permit a doctor to assess and treat injuries that may not be obvious directly after the accident.
 For example, oftentimes accident victims will fail to notice injuries due to a rush of adrenal resulting from the accident, or may be suffering from latent injuries, particularly injuries to internal organs and the spine, that do not become apparent until days or weeks later.
 Only a medical professional can diagnose such injuries and pursue an appropriate treatment plan.

 Missouri places strict time limits on when an injured victim can pursue a legal case against another person or another entity.
 These limits are often called the “statute of limitations,” and can vary based on the type of injury sustained, and the party that you are considering bringing legal action against.
 In general, however, injured parties have two years from the date of the incident to initiate a lawsuit.
 Although two years may sound like a long time, it is not uncommon for police and insurance investigations to take months to resolve themselves.
-It is therefore enormously important to contact an attorney at the outset of your case who can advise you when and in what manner to pursue legal action.
+It is therefore enormously important to contact a personal injury lawyer or attorney at the outset of your case who can advise you when and in what manner to pursue legal action.

-Many car accidents and slip and fall incidents in Missouri are resolved with insurance companies.
+Many car accidents and slip and fall incidents in Kansas City, Missouri are resolved with insurance companies.
 For example, the driver who hit you in a car accident (who, in Missouri, is legally mandated to carry auto insurance) will likely have his or her insurance company contact yours, who will then apportion fault based primarily on the police report and the insurance adjustors’ assessment of the incident.
 In the case of slip and fall personal injury incidents, you will most likely be dealing with the insurance company for the business that you slipped in and, in medical malpractice cases, with the insurance held by the doctor or hospital.
 It’s extremely important to realize that, in all cases when dealing with an insurance company, an insurance company’s offer to you (or your insurance company) for payment is simply an offer, despite what the insurance company may tell you.
-This means that you are free to reject this offer, if you believe, or you in conjunction with your doctor and attorney, believe the offer is too low, or apportions fault incorrectly.
+This means that you are free to reject this offer, if you believe, or you in conjunction with your doctor and personal injury attorney, believe the offer is too low, or apportions fault incorrectly.
 All too often, insurance companies will attempt to “low ball” victims under the belief that they are too unsophisticated to understand their legal rights.
 In these cases, oftentimes the mere presence of an attorney is enough to convince insurance companies to offer more realistic settlements.

 Many victims of car accidents are hesitant to pursue their rights because of a fear that they were “at fault” for the accident, or were somehow partially to blame for what occurred.
 Missouri employs a legal concept known as comparative fault, which can greatly assist injured victims in their recovery.
 In a “pure” comparative fault system, like Missouri, judges or juries can apportion financial recoveries based on how at fault a party was.
 For example, if you were struck by a drunk driver but were speeding at the time, you both might be somewhat at fault for the accident, although the drunk driver was likely much more at fault.
 In this case, a jury might find that you were 10% at fault, while the drunk driver was 90% at fault.
 If your injuries amount to $100,000, this means that you would recover $90,000 from the other driver (or 90% of the total amount).
 This also means that even in cases in which both you and the other driver were almost equally at fault (for example, you were 49% at fault for the accident, and the other driver was 51% at fault) can still yield a recovery.
 Moreover, as noted previously, many victims of personal injury incidents in Missouri are shocked to discover that the other party involved is often more at fault than they were, or at fault in ways not anticipated!
 It is therefore always a good idea to fully investigate and understand the incident, even if you strongly believe you were the cause of what occurred.